nautobot/nautobot-app-ssot/docs/dev/performance_validation_menu.md

   integration.

 This document grows alongside the codebase.
 Each axis is added as the feature that backs it lands.
-Today only the baseline behavior ships;
-later commits add bulk writes, validation hooks, streaming, scope, and the rest.

 ### The benchmark substrate